Mugiwara555343/Mugiwara555343/README.md

 ### 👉 AI Systems Orchestrator/Engineer  | Local RAG & Infrastructure Architect

-Hi thanks for stopping by, I have built systems that bridge the gap between "Raw Data" and "AI Intelligence."
+Hi thanks for stopping by, a bit about me: I have built systems that bridge the gap between "Raw Data" and "AI Intelligence."
+All without a CS Degree or any foraml training/credntials..
 My focus is on **Local Sovereignty**: creating high-performance RAG pipelines that run entirely on consumer hardware without compromising data privacy.

 ---